-History of Baptist College of Health Sciences
+History of Baptist Memorial College of Health Sciences

-The Allied Health majors also began as hospital-based programs within Baptist Memorial Hospital.
-The first program was Medical Radiography which began in 1956.
-In response to the need for advanced specialization, Nuclear Medicine was added in 1961, Radiation Therapy in 1975, and Diagnostic Medical Sonography in 1986.
-Respiratory Care has evolved from a hospital-based program in the 1960s to a clinical site for regional respiratory educational programs.
-Building upon this history, the College offers a baccalaureate degree in Respiratory Care.
-In this major, certified clinicians may also enroll in completion programs leading to a baccalaureate degree.
+The allied health majors also began as hospital-based programs within Baptist Memorial Hospital.
+The first program was medical radiography, which began in 1956.
+In response to the need for advanced specialization, nuclear medicine technology was added in 1961, radiation therapy in 1975, and diagnostic medical sonography in 1986.
+Respiratory care has evolved from a hospital-based program in the 1960s to a clinical site for regional respiratory educational programs.
+Building upon this history, the Baptist College offers a baccalaureate degree in respiratory care.
+In this major, certified clinicians may also enroll in completion programs that lead to a baccalaureate degree.
 Approximately 1,000 graduates of these hospital-based programs have been employed in a variety of settings.

 Health care management was offered for the first time in 2004, and medical laboratory science enrolled its first class in fall 2012.
 Biomedical sciences began as a new baccalaureate major in fall 2013.